 1 quarter unit = 10 CE hours

-28. Can I get credit for teaching a course?
+28. Can I get credit for teaching a CE course?

-If it is an "approved" course that meets the CE guidelines, you can claim credit for the course.
-However, you can claim credit for a course only one time during a single renewal period.
+If a course is Board approved and meets CE guidelines, you may claim credit for the course.
+However, you can only claim credit for a course one time during a single renewal period.

 29. Are there any provisions for a waiver of the CE requirements?

-30. How can I tell if a course will count?
+30. How can I tell if a CE course will count?

-CE providers must be approved either statutorily or by the AAVSB (RACE approved).
+CE providers must be approved either statutorily or by the AAVSB.
 It is the licensee's responsibility to find out whether the provider is approved prior to taking a course.
-A list of approved providers is available either through the web site at www.vmb.ca.gov or on AAVSB's web site at www.aavsb.org.
+Information about providers can be found on the Board's web site under Approved Providers.

-31. Where can I complain if I feel there was something wrong with a course or instructor?
+31. Where can I complain if I feel there was something wrong with a CE course or course instructor?

 You should first contact the provider of the course to resolve the matter.
-If you are not satisfied with the outcome, promptly send a written complaint to the VMB office.
-Include the course name, date, and location, the names of the instructor and provider; and specifics about your complaint.
+If you are not satisfied with the outcome, promptly send a written complaint to the Board office.
+Include the course name, date, and location, the names of the instructor and provider, and specifics about your complaint.